vanlueckn/RustyChat/README.md

 - Open Source: RustyChat is licensed under the MIT license (free and open source software).
 - Written in Rust: Rust is a very performant low level language but still memory safe.
 - Open for contributions: We welcome contributions from the community to help improve and extend the functionality of RustyChat.
+- Platform indepentent: RustyChat compiles for windows and linux.

 ## Installation